There are many opportunities to make money on the side with your favorite sport.

 Just like organizing tournaments, you can also create your own league.

-I have created the league http://www.ShowUpAndPlaySoccer.com from scratch and went from 0 to more than 500 active players.
+I have created the league http://www.ShowUpAndPlaySoccer.com from scratch and went from 0 to more than 2000 active players and counting in 2 cities.
 It requires patience, very good organizational, leadership and business skills.

 There are many opportunities to make a living with your favorite sport without necessarily being an athlete.
 You can work as statistician, referee, ball boy, copywriter, radio play by play, sportscaster for professional leagues and have the opportunity to be in the front row with all the top athletes in the world.
 Check out this article about Glenn Capeloto‘s book : “You’re In the Front Row: How to Kick Off Your Career in Sports, Even if You’re Not a Star Athlete.”